 When receiving any medication intravenously, it is possible to have an allergic reaction or local reaction at the IV site.

-For this reason, people should always ensure they are up-to-date with their immunizations before receiving infusions.
+For this reason, people should always ensure that they are up to date with their immunizations before receiving infusions.

 - arthritis or joint pain

-- a slightly increased cancer risk, including lymphoma, solid malignancy, and skin cancers
+- a slightly higher risk of cancer, including lymphoma, solid malignancy, and skin cancers

-- a lupus-like reaction, which includes muscle aches, joint pain, a rash, and fever
+- a lupus-like reaction, which includes muscle aches, joint pain, a rash, and a fever

-A person should always discuss the risks specific to certain medication types.
-For example, receiving the Tysabri infusion increases the risks for a condition called progressive multifocal leukoencephalopathy (PML).
+People should always discuss the risks of certain medication types with a doctor.
+For example, receiving the Tysabri infusion increases the risk of a condition called progressive multifocal leukoencephalopathy.

 This condition occurs in people who have the John Cunningham virus, which does not usually cause any symptoms.
 As a result, doctors will test people for this virus before beginning Tysabri infusions.

-Sometimes, a doctor will recommend Crohn’s infusions alongside other therapies to increase the treatment’s effectiveness.
+A doctor may recommend Crohn’s infusions alongside other therapies to increase the treatment’s effectiveness.

-An example of this is when a person takes an immunomodulator, which changes the body’s immune system, and they also receive biologic infusions.
+For example, a person may take an immunomodulator, which changes the body’s immune system, as well as biologic infusions.
 This is known as combination therapy.

 Crohn’s infusions are targeted treatments that can help Crohn’s disease go into remission permanently.

-A person should consider the potential benefits and side effects when taking this medication.
+People should consider the potential benefits and risks when using this medication.

-A doctor can speak to someone considering infusions about the possible effects based on their individual medical history, so they can make the most informed decision when managing their Crohn’s disease.
+A doctor can speak with a person who is considering infusions about the possible effects based on their individual medical history.
+This can help them make the most informed decision when managing their Crohn’s disease.